johnwason/robotraconteur_joystick_driver/README.md

 This driver is based on the [SDL2 Library](https://www.libsdl.org/) joystick, gamepad, and haptic features.

 By default the update rate is 100 Hz.

+Binaries for Windows are available on the [Releases](https://github.com/robotraconteur-contrib/robotraconteur_joystick_driver/releases) page.
+Use Docker for Linux.

 ## Usage